-See the troubleshooting guide that follows and "Vehicle information display indicator lights and warnings" in the "Instruments and controls" section.
+See the "Troubleshooting guide" that follows and "Warnings/indicator lights and audible reminders" in the "Instruments and controls" section of this manual.

 TROUBLESHOOTING GUIDE

 Verify the location of all Intelligent Keys that are programmed for the vehicle.
 If another Intelligent Key is in range or inside the vehicle, the vehicle system may respond differently than expected.